BlueBrain/nexus-web-plugins/README.md

-# BBP Studio plugins
+# Nexus Fusion plugins

-This project contains BBP Studio plugins and a development environment for them.
+This project contains Nexus Fusion Plugins that were originally developed for Blue Blrain and a development environment for them.

 ## Development